Colorado's 4th Senate district

 Colorado's 4th Senate district is one of 35 districts in the Colorado Senate.
 It has been represented by Republican Mark Baisley since 2023.
 Prior to redistricting the district was represented by Republicans Jim Smallwood and Mark Scheffel.

 Geography

 District 4 is based in Douglas County on the southern outskirts of Denver, including Castle Pines, Castle Rock, Larkspur, Parker, Perry Park, The Pinery, and the southern tip of Aurora.

 The district overlaps with Colorado's 4th and 6th congressional districts, and with the 39th, 44th, and 45th districts of the Colorado House of Representatives.

+Composition and elections

+Colorado State Senate members serve four-year terms, limited to two terms.
+Constitutional qualifications require senators to be U.S. citizens, at least 25 years old, and state residents for at least 12 months before election.

+As of 2024, annual salaries were set at $43,977 for members elected after 2021, with additional per diem allowances determined by proximity to the state capitol.
+Vacancies are filled through appointments by the political party of the previous officeholder.
+Following the 2020 census, district boundaries were reconfigured by an independent redistricting commission in accordance with state constitutional guidelines for geographic compactness and preservation of municipal boundaries.

 Recent election results

 Colorado state senators are elected to staggered four-year terms.
 The old 4th district held elections in presidential years, but the new district drawn following the 2020 Census will hold elections in midterm years.

 2022

 The 2022 election will be the first one held under the state's new district lines.
 Incumbent Senator Jim Smallwood was redistricted to the 2nd district, which isn't up until 2024, and State Rep. Mark Baisley is running for the 4th district instead.